 Happy 4th of July!
 We will be meeting for prayer.
 If you're in town and free, please join us to pray together this Wednesday - TODAY - at 11:30 a.m., in the gym conference room at First Presbyterian Church of Midland, Texas.
 The church is not currently offering lunch service.
 If you'd like to have lunch together, please bring a sack lunch and we can eat together.

 Also, Faces of Children is now on Facebook!
 I invite you to like our page so that you can see regular stories, prayer needs, and updates from partner ministries.

 All the best,

-In addition to praying for VBS this week, I'd like to invite you to join me in praying for:
+In addition to praying for the work of St. Andrews this week, please join me in praying for the following matters: :

 Praying with you,

 First Presbyterian Church of Midland, Texas

 If you have prayer requests about children, those who care for them, those who have authority over them, or those who harm them (the really hard prayers to say sometimes), please send them to firstname.lastname@example.org